Pyrolysis: General processes and mechanisms

-Pyrolysis generally consists in heating the material above its decomposition temperature, breaking chemical bonds in its molecules.
+Pyrolysis generally consists of heating the material above its decomposition temperature, breaking chemical bonds in its molecules.
 The fragments usually become smaller molecules, but may combine to produce residues with larger molecular mass, even amorphous covalent solids.

 In many settings, some amounts of oxygen, water, or other substances may be present, so that combustion, hydrolysis, or other chemical processes may occur besides pyrolysis proper.
 Sometimes those chemicals are added intentionally, as in the burning of firewood, in the traditional manufacture of charcoal, and in the steam cracking of crude oil.

 Conversely, the starting material may be heated in a vacuum or in an inert atmosphere to avoid chemical side reactions (such as combustion or hydrolysis).
 Pyrolysis in a vacuum also lowers the boiling point of the byproducts, improving their recovery.

 When organic matter is heated at increasing temperatures in open containers, the following processes generally occur, in successive or overlapping stages: